-THE BENEFITS AND PAY-OFF OF EFFECTIVE KNOWLEDGE TRANSFER
+THE BENEFITS AND PAY-OFF The main benefits are:

-Reduced risk of budget and schedule overruns

-the NORM.

-THE KT PROJECT

-66 Detailed how-

-to guidelines

-are needed

-to improve

-communication

-and, projects

-and on-time.

-& EXPORTERS

-need efficient

-supply chains to

-CANADIAN MANUFACTURERS

-66 OVER budget and

-OVER schedule is

-deliver on budget

-Improved processes that are easier for teams and suppliers to execute

-Enhanced reputation for consistent on-budget and on-time project delivery
+- Reduced risk of budget and schedule overruns; - 2.
+Improved processes that are easier for teams and suppliers to execute; and - 3.
+Enhanced reputation for consistent on-budget and on-time project delivery.

-HOW ARE YOU MANAGING YOUR KNOWLEDGE TRANSFER?
+HOW ARE YOU MANAGING KNOWLEDGE TRANSFER?